Malen magic masks Borussia Dortmund deficiencies | DW | 22.01.2022

 Donyell Malen has had a slow start to life at Borussia Dortmund, but his best display yet helped them keep some pressure on Bayern Munich.
 BVB won but didn't convince against Hoffenheim and lost Erling Haaland to injury.

-But injuries to their best forward (Erling Haaland), their best defender (Manuel Akanji), the tame exit to St. Pauli in the German Cup in midweek and a performance that lacked potency and cohesion suggest everything is not quite as rosy as it first appears.
+But injuries to their best forward (Erling Haaland) and best defender (Manuel Akanji), the tame exit to St. Pauli in the German Cup in midweek, and a performance that lacked potency and cohesion suggest that everything is not quite as rosy as it first appears.

 It was Andrej Kramaric who finally took advantage, hooking in a cross from the right with Wolf watching on.
 Dortmund repeated the trick to regain the lead just before the hour, despite making minimal impact on the game, as Marco Reus pounced to slide home from Malen's clever pass.